phishtraveler/optimize/README.md

  6. Inlined my custom CSS into my HTML.  font-family: 'Open Sans', sans-serif;  This took my  PageSpeed score up to 94/100 mbl and 95/100 desktop!
  7. Added async to the script <script async src="http://www.google-analytics.com/analytics.js"></script> to not affect CSS rendering.
  8. Used Gulp to strip out unnecessary CSS.
 See link in resources
- 9. Replaced my resources with Google's optimized resrouces.
-This took my Page Spped scroe up to 96/100 mbl and 97/100 desktop.
+ 9. Replaced my resources with Google's optimized resources.
+This took my Page Spped score up to 96/100 mbl and 97/100 desktop